ahmadzughaer/flights-finder-react-app/README.md

 ## How it works:
 It's like a flights search engine you choice your destination and dates to get the result.
-At this moment the work work only from tel-aviv to anywhere in the world.
+At this moment the app works only from tel-aviv to anywhere in the world.
 _____________________________________

-You can chek this demo: [link](https://competent-saha-de0a9e.netlify.app/)
+You can chek this demo: [Link](https://competent-saha-de0a9e.netlify.app/)